Harryyadav/slate/source/includes/jobs.md

 ----------|-----------------------------
-completed | Returns all ALM jobs that have completed, successfully or otherwise. connection| Returns all ALM jobs that correspond to a specific connection. manual    | Returns all ALM jobs that were created manually. succeeded | Returns all ALM jobs that completed successfully. user      | Returns all ALM jobs created by the specified user.
+completed | Returns all ALM jobs that have completed, successfully or otherwise. connection| Returns all ALM jobs that correspond to a specific connection. latest    | Returns only the latest ALM jobs. manual    | Returns all ALM jobs that were created manually. succeeded | Returns all ALM jobs that completed successfully. user      | Returns all ALM jobs created by the specified user.